Extension theorems for reductive group schemes

-In this Section we prove the Basic Theorem A. See Subsections 4.1, 4.2, and 4.3 for the proofs of Theorems 1.1 (a), 1.1 (b), and 1.1 (c) (respectively).
-In Remarks 4.4 we point out that the hypotheses of Theorem 1.1 (b) and (c) are indeed needed in general.
+In this Section we prove Theorem 1.4.
+See Subsections 4.1 and 4.2 for the proofs of Theorems 1.4 (a) and (b) (respectively).
+In Remarks 4.3 we point out that the hypotheses of the Theorem 1.4 are indeed needed in general.
 We will use the notations listed in Section 1.